Guide to Behavior-Driven Development (BDD) Testing Frameworks

-When organizations have to choose between quality and delivery, they often turn to vendors like Parasoft which have been specializing in software development and test automation for more than 30 years.
+When organizations have to choose between quality and delivery, they often turn to vendors like Parasoft, which has been specializing in software development and test automation for more than 35 years.
 The following set of tools enables teams to get the most out of BDD.

 Parasoft Recorder is a Chrome extension that captures UI action on the webpage, as well as API traffic.
-These recordings can be mapped to work items, or features, or user story.
-That metadata can live with the test and tied back to the initial feature for traceability across the SDLC.
+These recordings can be mapped to work items, features, or user stories.
+That metadata can live with the test and be tied back to the initial feature for traceability across the SDLC.

 JUnit5 and TestNG are often used to drive Selenium UI tests, but not everyone is an expert in Java, so tools like Parasoft Selenic enable users to shift-left with record and playback and self-healing for test automation.

 Being able to generate pure Java code by simply recording manual tests maps the test code directly to the business requirement.